spidero7/Learning-Basic-React/react-notes.md

 - The useState Hook provides us an array containing two values:
   - The actual value of the state.
   - A function to update that value.
+  - Second thing in useState is always a function

 **useEffect**